Consent to Enter

 The authority for the Fire Commissioner (FC), the inspectors in the Fire Commissioner’s Office (IFCO), and local assistants to the Fire Commissioner (LAFC), to enter and inspect private dwellings is authorized in:

-Section 3(2) of the BC Fire Code expressly states that entry into a “place” occupied as a private dwelling requires the consent of the occupier.
+Section 2(2) of the Fire Code Administration Regulation expressly states that entry into a “place” occupied as a private dwelling requires the consent of the occupier.

 A consent form should be presented to an occupier of a private dwelling whenever the FC, IFCO, or LAFC request entry of the occupier’s private dwelling for inspection purposes pursuant to Section 3(2) of the BCFC.